📖 Documentation

 Accessing the Panel

 Go to Mod Panel.
-You need to be logged in with your Discord account linked and have a Moderator (or higher) role in the server.
-If you moderate multiple servers using ETH, you'll see a server picker.
+You need to be logged in with your Discord account linked and have a recognized mod role in the server — Moderator, Mod, Staff, Admin, Management, or Senior Moderator all work.
+Users with Discord's Manage Guild or Manage Messages permissions also get access automatically.
+If you moderate multiple servers, you'll see a server picker.
 The panel URL auto-loads the right server if you click through from Servers page.

 Overview Tab